Water Category 1 or Clean Water

 Water damage insurance claims are one of the most common types of property claims.
-Water damage can cause some of the biggest financial expenses for the insurance companies, which often results in much grief and aggravation for Property Owners who should be entitled to quick and fair settlements.
+Water damage can cause some of the biggest financial expenses for insurance companies, often resulting in much grief and aggravation for Property Owners who should be entitled to quick and fair settlements.

-Time is of the essence when you are dealing with water damage, and the key is to act fast!
-Not only can the water ruin your carpets, ceiling, and furniture, but it can also destroy precious family possessions, important documents, and irreplaceable, personal items.
-Understanding insurance coverage for accidental discharge of water from a plumbing system in your home can be tricky.
-Policies exclude most situations that involve water seepage or leakage that occurs over a period of time and the Insurance Companies take advantage of that exclusion frequently.
-Just because your insurance says the water damages to your home are not covered, it doesn’t mean that coverage determination is correct.
-Time is of essence when you are dealing with water damages, moving quickly increases the chances for our Public Adjusters to secure the highest possible settlements for our clients.
+Time is essential when dealing with water damage, and the key is to act fast!
+Not only can the water ruin your carpets, ceiling, and furniture, but it can also destroy precious family possessions, important documents, and irreplaceable personal items.
+Understanding insurance coverage for accidental water discharge from a plumbing system in your home can be tricky.
+Policies exclude most situations that involve water seepage or leakage that occurs over time, and the Insurance Companies take advantage of that exclusion frequently.
+Just because your insurance says the water damages to your home are not covered doesn’t mean that the coverage determination is correct.
+Time is of the essence when you are dealing with water damages.
+Moving quickly increases the chances for our Public Adjusters to secure the highest possible settlements for our clients.

-Water Damage can take many different forms and show up in your home or business in several different ways.
-If you suspect that you might have water damage, it is important to know what the common causes are so that you know how to prevent minor water damage from turning into a bigger problem.
-The most common causes of water damages are:
+Water Damage can take many different forms and show up in your home or business in several ways.
+If you suspect that you might have water damage, it is essential to know what the common causes are so that you know how to prevent minor water damage from turning into a bigger problem.
+The most common causes of water damage are:

 - Water heater burst